quantsingularity/QuantumBallot/infrastructure/README.md

 ## Related Resources

-- For application-specific configuration, refer to the `backend-api` and `web-frontend` directories
+- For application-specific configuration, refer to the `backend` and `web-frontend` directories
 - For deployment scripts, check the `scripts` directory at the root of the repository
 - For detailed system architecture, consult the documentation in the `docs` directory